aptoma/softmandel/README.md

 Designing and working alone on a significant software project is not good.
 If this is the case go to management and kick them in the nuts.

-You will often be working alone on a signifcant software project.
-To avoid being disturbed when you're sipping coctkails in Syden, make your code readable, provide good documentation, and be generous when _you_ need to dig into another person's solo project because they're off sipping cocktails in Syden.
+You will often be working alone on a significant software project.
+To avoid being disturbed when you're sipping cocktails in Syden, make your code readable, provide good documentation, and be generous when _you_ need to dig into another person's solo project because they're off sipping cocktails in Syden.

 ### Code review